 In the first year of life, children’s social communication development is an important area to watch for early signs of autism spectrum disorder (ASD).
 Behaviour – or the lack of behaviour – like smiling, eye contact, and the use of gestures can show whether a child is developing in a typical or atypical way.

 When my son was 18 months old, a friend brought her nine-month-old baby to our house.
 I had so much fun with the baby – there was this constant interaction between us.
 I realised this was completely absent from my own little boy.

 – Anna, mother of Lachlan, aged four

-Some early signs of autism spectrum disorder (ASD) – usually seen in the first two years – are listed below.
+Some early signs of autism spectrum disorder (ASD) are usually seen in the first two years.
+These are listed below.

-Some children will have many of these early warning signs, whereas others might have only a few.
-Some behaviour signs can change over time, or become clearer as the child gets older.
+Some children have many of these early warning signs, whereas others might have only a few.
+Some behaviour signs can change over time, or become clearer as children get older.
 Also, any loss of social or language skills during this period is cause for concern.

-The number of signs in each category varies according to the age of the child and how severely the child is affected.
+The number of signs a child has from each list varies according to the age of the child and how severe the child’s ASD is.

-- doesn’t point to or hold up objects to show people things, share an experience or show that she wants something – for example, she doesn’t point to a dog and look back at you to make sure you’ve seen it too, or she’ll drop a toy in your lap and walk away instead of holding it up and looking at you
+- doesn’t point to or hold up objects to show people things, share an experience or show that she wants something – for example, she doesn’t point to a dog and look back at you to make sure you’ve seen it too, or she drops a toy in your lap and walks away instead of holding it up and looking at you

 - doesn’t consistently respond to her name